MitchForest/CRM/.docs/phase-1/frontend-tracker.md

 ### Success Criteria Met:
 - [x] ✅ Frontend builds without errors (0 TypeScript errors!)
+- [x] ✅ Lint passes with 0 errors (All fixed!)
 - [ ] ⏳ All tests pass (pending - can now be run)
 - [ ] 🚧 Integration with backend verified (backend API blocked)
 - [ ] ⏳ Manual verification steps completed (ready for testing)

 ### Next Steps:
 1. ✅ TypeScript build is clean - DONE!
+2. ✅ Lint is clean with 0 errors - DONE!
-2. ⏳ Run tests to verify functionality
+3. ⏳ Run tests to verify functionality
-3. ⏳ Fix lint warnings (optional - non-critical)
 4. 🚧 Wait for backend v8 API to be fixed
 5. 🚧 Complete integration testing once backend is ready